Manufacturer & Exporter of Precision Turned Components, Brass Fittings and CNC Turned Parts

 1. Copper (Cu):

-• Provides corrosion resistance, electrical conductivity, and a reddish tint.
+• Provides corrosion resistance and conductivity

 2. Zinc (Zn):